uyuni-project/tetra/README.md

 The basic process is:

 * a `gjp` project is created;
-* sources are added to the project, `gjp` keeps track of them;
+* package sources are added in `src/<package name>`;
-* any other file that is needed for the build, except the JDK, is added in binary form (jars, the Maven executable, its plugins,  etc.).
-Again, `gjp` keeps track of what you add, noting that those were binary build dependencies and not sources;
+* any other file that is needed for the build, except the JDK, is added in binary form (jars, the Maven executable, plugins,  etc.) in `kit/`.
+In `gjp` a **kit** is a set of binary files that satisfies all build dependencies in a `gjp` project;
-* a build is attempted.
-After the build is successful, `gjp` tracks which files were produced and restores sources in their original state, making it a "repeatable dry-run build". `gjp` also retains any files that were automatically downloaded by Maven or other similar tools during the dry-run as binary build dependencies;
+* a build is attempted and during the build, `gjp` keeps track of file changes.
+When it finishes, `gjp` restores `src/` in its original state, making it a "repeatable dry-run build". `gjp` will retain any files that were automatically downloaded by Maven or other similar tools in `kit/`, along with other binary build dependencies, and create a list of files produced by the build for later spec generation;
-* `gjp` produces spec files for two packages: one for the project itself and one for all of its binary build dependencies, called a **kit**;
+* `gjp` produces spec files for two packages: one for the project itself and one for the kit needed to build it;
 * kit and project packages can be submitted to [OBS](http://en.opensuse.org/openSUSE:Build_Service).
-Project package will rebuild cleanly because it needs no Internet access - all files were already downloaded during the dry-run above and are included in the kit.
+Project package will rebuild cleanly because it needs no Internet access - all files were already downloaded during the dry-run phase above and are included in the kit.

 Note that: